How to make the boat go faster?

 To maximize the speed of your boat you need not only a committed crew with fitness and big muscle but you need to align the rowing technique between crew members.
 This post is about how the Quiske Rowing Performance System can help rowers improve their performance and crews synchronize their technique.

-Our Rowing Performance System consists of an App and an external sensor which can be placed on either oar or the boat seat.
+The Quiske Rowing Performance System consists of an App and an external sensor which can be placed on either oar or the boat seat.
 The App provides real time feedback and our web portal gives detailed post-training analysis allowing for spotting differences in the timing of the main sequences that the stroke consists of: the catch, the drive, the release, and the recovery.
 When differences in timings between crew members come to light the real-time feedback of our App can help rowers align their technique with that of the rest of the crew stroke by stroke while training on water.

 To row a boat efficiently everyone needs to move with the same rhythm, this means for example equal acceleration during the drive, same rhythm in moving the oars, keeping the seat stationary the same amount of time at backstop, and moving the seat the same way during recovery.
 These are things our product can help with and below you’ll find more on what we measure and how it can improve your rowing.